 Accessible from anywhere, on any device

 Just as important as creating content that stands out is making it accessible on the platforms consumers are using.
 Your content must be responsive for the B2B consumer accustomed to gathering information and drawing conclusions while on their mobile devices.

-Just as many large-scale retailers and streaming services will have dynamic mobile capabilities, the content you put out to the marketplace should be flexible, agile, and mobile-friendly.
+Just as many large-scale retailers and streaming services will have dynamic mobile capabilities, the types of b2b content you put out to the marketplace should be flexible, agile, and mobile-friendly.

 This dynamic content from Deloitte demonstrates a mobile-friendly B2B approach

 Like in the B2C space, mobile consumption is increasing faster than desktop, and the ability to communicate with your potential customers on their preferred platform will only enhance your marketing campaigns.

 What it all means: Aspire to create a content experience that converts

 Gaining an edge and finding success is always going to be extremely challenging.
 And today, with the digital transformation of the marketing process now revolving around a new type of B2B buyer, it’s critical to adjust accordingly.